Q: What operating systems is the AuditShark console supported on?

 The list of what we can look for is always changing.
 If you have specific requirements, contact us directly and we'll see what we an do for you.

 Absolutely.
 Contact us and we'll take care of you.

-Q: How often do you audit my servers?
+Q: How often should I audit my computers?

 Q: How much system resources are used by AuditShark?

-For most of the policies in our library, the impact to your server will be virtually unnoticed.
+For most of the policies in our library, the impact to your system will be virtually unnoticed.
 We have implemented a governing mechanism in the software so that it intentionally holds back on what it does to minimize the impact.
 In most cases, the checks being implemented are no more invasive than querying a registry key or parsing a file.
 Those two actions are performed thousands of times per second on most computers, even when the user is doing nothing at all.

-Not at this time, but those features are on our roadmap.
+Not at this time, but baselining computers is on our roadmap.

-Q: Do I need to open up ports in my firewalls?
+Q: Do I need to open up ports in the firewall on the computer?

 Q: Can you accurately detect and read configuration files, even in non-standard installation locations?

 Yes.
 Our auditing engine is rules based, so if you know that something is in a non-standard location, you can specify the location and we'll take care of it from there.
 Otherwise, we can perform searches and cache the location information we find for the next audit.